LastPass Review: Quick Expert Summary

 LastPass Plans and Pricing

 LastPass offers 3 plans for personal use and 2 plans for business use.
 All of LastPass’s plans are billed annually — there’s no monthly plan, and unlike top competitors like Dashlane, LastPass doesn’t offer a money-back guarantee.
+That said, it’s good to know that it’s pretty easy to cancel your LastPass subscription.

 However, LastPass offers a free version for individual users, and all of its paid plans include a free trial (30 days for single users and families, 14 days for businesses).